Prostate Enlargement

 Prostate Cancer

 Prostate cancer is the second most common form of cancer in men.
 The prostate is enlarged, as in BPH, but is felt to be hard on examination.
 As well as an urge to urinate more frequently, there may be blood in the urine and pain on urinating.
 If the cancer is advanced there may also be bone pain and weight loss.
-Cancer of the prostate also becomes increasingly common in men over the age of 60; its development is stimulated by male hormones and retarded to a variable extent by female hormones.
+Cancer of the prostate also becomes increasingly common in men over the age of 60; its development is stimulated by male hormones.
 An annual digital rectal examination for men over age 40 can be helpful for early detection of prostate cancer.
 After age 50, men should have an annual prostate-specific antigen blood test.

 Benign Prostatic Hyperplasia (BPH)